YamanSD/UniversityProjects/StringBuilder/README.md

 ## Details

-- This project aims at mimicing some of the functionality provided by Java's StringBuilder class.
+- This project aims at mimicing some of the functionality provided by Java's StringBuilder class

-- The StringBuilder is basically an encapsulated linked list, where each node stores a single character of the string.
+- The StringBuilder is basically an encapsulated linked list, where each node stores a single character of the string

-- The program must provide a CLI to test each public function of the MyStringBuilder class.
+- The program must provide a CLI to test each public function of the MyStringBuilder class

-- The project represents 15% of the course grade.
+- The project represents 15% of the course grade

+- Must use C++17 or newer

 -  Grade: **_95 / 100_**